 Secondary Education with K-12 Certification (with major in Arts and Sciences)

 Completion of a dual major in secondary education prepares one for a career as a teacher in elementary, middle, and high schools in which subjects are taught separately.
 Candidates earn certification for grades K-12; however, most job opportunities will be for grades 7-12.
 The K-12 content certification is often referred to as “Secondary Certification.”
-Candidates for this certification complete education coursework and a major in one of the following baccalaureate programs offered by the William J. Maxwell College of Arts and Sciences: Art, Biology, Chemistry, English, Earth and Environmental
+Candidates for this certification complete education coursework and a major in one of the following baccalaureate programs offered by the William J. Maxwell College of Arts and Sciences: Art, Biology, English, History, Mathematics, and Spanish

 Completion of this major prepares one to teach in elementary schools, grades kindergarten through sixth grade.
 Candidates in this major prepare to teach all core subjects.
 If you are an Elementary Education major and want to teach middle school, up to 8th grade, you can add a middle school endorsement in a specific content area.